-Once you have all the information you need, you can start breaking down your work packages even further into actionable tasks.
-See it like an action plan where you list down all the tasks and activities you need to complete the project.
+Once you have all the necessary information, you can start breaking your work packages into actionable tasks.
+See it like an action plan where you list all the functions and activities you need to complete the project.

 You’ll need resources to work on any project.
 Some of those resources will be readily available, and some you’ll need to acquire.
-For example, suppose you don’t have an in-house business analyst, but you need one for the project.
+For example, suppose you don’t have an in-house business analyst but need one for the project.
 In that case, you’ll need to hire a business analyst.

 Costs are another crucial aspect of project planning.
-It’s essential to accurately estimate project costs.
+It’s essential to estimate project costs accurately.
 This way, you can determine if the project is viable and keep expenses under control.

 Lastly, estimate the duration of the project.
 This will tell you for how long your resources will be occupied.
 Based on that, you’ll have to assign your resources.
-You don’t want to tie up your major resources to a project for long, as it can affect other aspects of your organization.
+You want to avoid tying up your significant resources to a project for a long time, as it can affect other aspects of your organization.

 Building a high-performance team is the key to project success.
 Ideally, a project team consists of the following roles:

-- Project Manager: Responsible for planning, executing, and overseeing the project until its successful completion
+- Project Manager: Responsible for planning, executing, and overseeing the project until its completion.

 - Project Team Members: Developers, QA engineers, and other professionals who actively work on the project